Skip to content

 a blonde lady wearing a blue shirt, dark blue jeans, and knee high light brown boots with a black leather backpack and a felt hat on walking towards a large stone castle with several turrets. the facade is covered in green and red ivy and the sky is blue.

-Lincoln makes a great autumn destination in England.
-Not only does the charming city look beautiful shrouded in autumnal colours, but there are also plenty of things to do in Lincoln both indoors and outside.
+Lincoln is a small English city in the East Midlands known for its striking medieval Cathedral, an impressive castle, and many narrow cobblestone streets.
+Not only does the charming city look beautiful shrouded in autumnal colours, but there are also plenty of things to do in Lincoln, both indoors and outside.

-You can visit the stunning Lincoln Cathedral and wander around the city’s many charming independent shops.
+Visit the stunning Lincoln Cathedral and wander around the city’s many charming independent shops.
 Be sure to explore Lincoln Castle, home to a Victorian prison and a copy of the Magna Carta.
 And if the rain does happen to hit, there are plenty of cute cafes and cosy pubs around the city.
 So you can step inside for a drink while you wait for the weather to pass.

 Windsor